Wachemanston/Reconstruction-and-Synthesis-of-Lidar-Point-Clouds-of-Spray/README.md

 ## Getting Started
 ### Simulation
+Please use Unity open this folder(i.e. SpraySimulation/) first.

 #### Setup
 Before running the simulation, we have to set some parameters.
 Table 2 shows the meaning of global parameters, and Table 3 shows the parameters we use under different situations.
 Note that our configuration are palced at `SpraySimulation/Config`.